These procedures guarantee the commitment of Santa Fe Community College (SFCC or College) to the fair and equitable process for academic appeals.

-College Hearing Council (“Council”) is a list of individuals composed of students, staff and faculty members who are nominated by their governance groups to be Council members, have completed the Office of Human Resources’ Panel training, and may be selected to serve as College Hearing Panel members for appeal hearings brought by students, staff and faculty.
+The College Hearing Council is a list of individuals composed of students, staff and faculty members who are nominated by their governance groups to be members, have completed the Office of Human Resources College Hearing Panel training, and may be selected to serve as College Hearing Panel members for appeal hearings brought by students, faculty or staff members.

-College Hearing Panel (“Panel”) refers to a three-member panel that is formed from the College Hearing Council pool on an as-needed basis to hear appeals of disciplinary action taken by the College against a student, staff or faculty member.
+College Hearing Panel refers to a three-member panel that is formed from the College Hearing Council pool on an as-needed basis to hear appeals of disciplinary action taken by the College against a student, faculty or staff member.

 - Tape recordings or verbatim transcripts of a hearing may be made only with the agreement of both the student who is appealing (“Student”) and the respondent in the matter (“Respondent”).
 SFCC is not responsible for making or delivering tape recordings or transcripts.